Max ROI with GPS Tracking for Trucks

 Where long-term value compounds

-A gps tracker for truck also helps when you stop treating maintenance as a calendar event and start tying it to actual use.
+A GPS tracker for trucks also helps when you stop treating maintenance as a calendar event and start tying it to actual use.

 - Run-hour visibility: Better for vehicles and equipment that don’t wear evenly